nitrite/nitrite-doc/flutter-sdk/document.md

 ## Document Value

-Document value can be any valid dart object.
+Document value can be any valid Dart object.
 It can be `null` or any of the below types.

 - `String`
 - `int`